straja-ai/straja/README.md

 - `make loadtest-ml` reminds you to keep ML enabled; `make loadtest-regex` reminds you to disable ML for comparison.
 - `make loadtest-mock` starts Straja with `examples/straja.mock.yaml` (mock upstream) and runs k6 so you can measure Straja overhead without OpenAI latency; logs go to `/tmp/straja_mock_gateway.log` (set `STRAJA_API_KEY=mock-api-key` for the mock project).
 Mock latency is configurable via `MOCK_DELAY_MS` (default 50ms).
 - `make loadtest-mock-delay` runs the mock server with a 50ms artificial delay if you want to emulate upstream latency while keeping responses local.
 - Interpret the k6 summary (req/s, latency percentiles, error rate).
 Compare regex-only vs ML-enabled runs, and mock vs real upstream, to understand the overhead of local inference and provider latency.

 ---

-## 🗺 Future Roadmap (High-Level)

-Planned directions (subject to change):

-- Multiple upstream providers per project (smart routing)
-- Streaming support for chat completions
-- Local ONNX / WebGPU inference backends
-- Richer classifiers (ML-based PII, prompt injection, jailbreaks)
-- Signed intelligence bundles, versioned and updatable
-- More activation sinks (file, webhook, Kafka, OTEL)
-- Web console evolution into a proper activation dashboard
-- License-key validation and telemetry-aware distribution

----